chinchalinchin/elara/src/source/02_research/00_palindromes.rst

 The set of all Strings is denoted **S**.
 The cardinality of **S** is denoted | S |.

 It is assumed **S** is at least uncountably infinite.
-A rigorous proof of this fact would carry the current work too far into the realm of real analysis, but as motivation for this assumption, an informal proof is presented below based on Cantor's famous Diagonalization argument.
+A rigorous proof of this fact would carry the current work too far into the realm of real analysis, but as motivation for this assumption, an informal proof is presented below based on Cantor's famous diagonalization argument.

 **Theorem 1.1.1** | S | ≥ ℵ:sub:`1`